Department of Labor Logo United States Department of Labor

 Training

-Many jewelers learn and develop their skills on the job.
-The length of training required to become proficient depends on the difficulty of the specialty, but often lasts at least a year.
+Many jewelers and precious stone and metal workers learn or develop their skills on the job.
+The length of training required to become proficient depends on the difficulty of the specialty but often lasts at least a year.
 Training usually focuses on casting, setting stones, making models, or engraving.

-Some workers gain their skills through related work experience.
-This may include working alongside a bench jeweler or gemologist while performing the duties of a salesperson in a retail jewelry store.
-Time spent in a store with a bench jeweler or gemologist can provide valuable experience.
+Other workers gain skills by working alongside a bench jeweler or gemologist while performing the duties of a salesperson in a retail jewelry store.

 Advancement

-In manufacturing, some jewelers advance to supervisory jobs, such as master jeweler or head jeweler.
-Jewelers who work in jewelry stores or repair shops may become managers.
+As their responsibilities increase, jewelers may progress through a series of jobs that culminate in high-level positions, such as master jeweler or head jeweler.
+Those who work in jewelry stores or repair shops may become managers.

 Important Qualities

-Artistic ability.
-Jewelers must have the ability to create designs that are unique and beautiful.
+Creativity.
+Jewelers must have the ability to design unique and beautiful pieces.

 Detail oriented.
 Jewelers and precious stone and metal workers must pay attention to large and small details on the pieces they make.